Open Graph and social previews

 - iMessage: same, in a private thread.

 If a platform shows the wrong preview, re-scrape from the debug tool to force a cache refresh.
+Platforms cache OG images aggressively — Facebook and LinkedIn for days.

-- Structured data for Google-specific enrichment.
+- Structured data — Google-specific enrichment.

-- XML sitemap for search-engine discovery.
+- XML sitemap — search-engine discovery.

 Browse Support for community channels and paid support options, or book a call if you'd like me to set it up for you.